Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/PROTOTYPE.md

 A timeline with expected completion dates of parts of the project.
 (CHANGE THIS!!!!!)

 ## Phase 1: one day
+- [ ] Zombie class
-- [ ] Zombie and Plant classes
+- [ ] Abstract Plant class
-Pea Class
+- [ ] Pea Class
-Lists to store plants and zombies
+- [ ] Lists to store plants and zombies

 ## Phase 2: one day
+- [ ] Import image background + lawn placement for first level
+- [ ] Create 2D array for plant positions
-background + lawn placement for first level map is a 2D array position method that returns coordinates of Plants/Zombies given an objects
+- [ ] Position method that returns coordinates of Plants/Zombies given an object's place in the array

-## Phase 3: one or two days
+## Phase 3: two days
+- [ ] Figure out tick and spawn methods, create list of spawnables and spawn times
-figure out tick and spawn methods learn about frame rates and movement/draw from past labs
+- [ ] Learn about frame rates and movement/draw from past labs

 ## Phase 4: one or two days
-focus on interactions between Peas, PeaShooter and basic zombie AttackMethod() for both
+- [ ] Focus on interactions between Peas, PeaShooter and  BasicZombie
+- [ ] AttackMethod(), inflicting damage for both

 ## Phase 5: one day
-work on addSun() and connect it to frame rates they should spawn in regular intervals
+- [ ] work on addSun() and connect it to frame rates
+- [ ] they should spawn in regular intervals